Help us to save our museum ships! Learn More

 JOHN YOUNG

-Born circa 1740–began his seafaring career at an early age in the colonial merchant marine and, at the start of the American Revolution, was commissioned 23d on the list of captains in the Continental Navy.
+John Young — born circa 1740 — began his seafaring career at an early age in the colonial merchant marine and, at the start of the War for Independence from Greatr Britain, was commissioned 23rd on the list of captains in the Continental Navy.
 On 20 September 1776, the Continental Congress directed Young to take the sloop-of-war Independence to Martinique to protect American mercantile shipping in the West Indies.
 Collaterally, Independence was to raid British shipping whenever the opportunity arose.

-Young returned to America in the spring of 1778 and successively commanded two Pennsylvania privateers, Buckskin and Impertinent, before he was given command of the sloop-of-war Saratoga–then fitting out at Philadelphia, Pa.–in May 1780.
+Young returned to America in the spring of 1778 and commanded, in succession, two Pennsylvania privateers, Buckskin and Impertinent, before he was given command of the sloop-of-war Saratoga — then fitting out at Philadelphia, Pa. — in May 1780.
 Young took her to sea on 13 August 1780 and, in the course of the ship’s first cruise, captured one prize before she returned to port for repairs and alterations.

-Subsequent cruises were more successful, as Young commanded Saratoga on three more sweeps at sea in which he took a total of eight more prizes.
-Young proved himself a daring and resourceful commander.
-On one occasion, he took Saratoga between two British ships and captured both.
-Largely as a result of his dedication and emphasis on training, Saratoga compiled a distinguished, but altogether brief, record before her untimely–and still unexplained–loss.
+Subsequent cruises proved more successful, as Young commanded Saratoga on three more sweeps at sea in which he took a total of eight more prizes.
+Young proved himself daring and resourceful.
+On one occasion, he took Saratoga between two British ships and captured both of his adversaries.
+Largely as a result of his dedication and emphasis on training, Saratoga compiled a distinguished, but altogether brief, record before her untimely — and still unexplained — loss.

 Saratoga set sail from Cap Francais, in what is now the Dominican Republic, on 15 March 1781.
 After taking a prize three days later, the sloop-of-war became separated from her later that day when a strong gale swept through the area, the high winds nearly swamping the prize commanded by Midshipman Penfield.
 After the storm passed by, Saratoga was nowhere to be seen, having vanished without a trace.